Jumbo deLuxe comic strip adventures is an ongoing webcomic project by Adrian J Wallace.

 Questions and Answers

-If you have a question for Adrian J Wallace about Jumbo deLuxe comics, or anything else, please get in touch through the comments section.
-Eventually we’ll get a contact form set up.
+If you have a question for Adrian J Wallace about Jumbo deLuxe comics, or anything else, please get in touch through our contact form.

 Hey, I Thought There was an Elephant in this?
 Yes, in the earliest versions of JumbodeLuxe.com there were stories about a crime-fighting elephant.
 I don’t have time for such foolishness anymore, and besides there are people who do this sort of thing much better than me.
 Nevertheless, the elephant does occasionally re-appear as an advertising spokescharacter like our own personal Krusty the Clown.
 Look carefully at cereal boxes or advertisements within the comic strip.

 Can You Draw Something for Me?
-Sure, get in touch with me through the comments section.
-Soon I’ll have a proper contact form set up.
+Sure, get in touch with me through the contact form.
+I promise I’ll get back to you within the week.

 Your Site Used to have a lot of cool blog posts.
 Where did they go?
 Alas, some suckers hacked my site and my only recourse was to delete everything from the server before the internet police let my site go back on.
 My blog posts about my favorite comics and everything you wanted to know about Tintin were deleted forever because I forgot to back that stuff up.
 One day I might re-write them and bring them up to date.